Upcoming events.

 Join us at the Holburne, the originating home of Queer Bath as we close out this year’s festival in style.

-Joelle Taylor: Enter the world of MARYVILLE
+Joelle Taylor: Enter the World of MARYVILLE

 Join Joelle Taylor Winner of the T.S.
 Eliot Prize 2021 and the Polari Prize 2022 in conversation with Manganaro about her books C+NTO and its recent sequel Maryville